erg-lang/erg/doc/zh_CN/syntax/type/04_class.md

 ## Class Relationships

-A class is a subtype of a requirement type. methods (including patch methods) of the requirement type can be used in the class.
+A class is a subtype of a requirement type. 方法 (including patch 方法) of the requirement type can be used in the class.

 ```python
 T = Trait {.foo = Foo}